FaezehFaez2025/research-notes-hub/metrics-and-evaluation/statistical-tests/README.md

 - Sample 3: d₃ = 81.5 - 82.0 = -0.5 (negative, DeepEx better)
 - ... continue for all 200 samples

-**Intuition:** If the two models are truly equal, then on some samples InvertiTune will score higher (positive `dᵢ`), and on other samples DeepEx will score higher (negative `dᵢ`).
-These differences should be **balanced** in both direction and magnitude.
-The Wilcoxon test checks whether this balance holds or if one direction dominates.

 **Step 2: Rank the absolute differences** `|dᵢ|` from smallest to largest

 Ignore the sign, just look at magnitude: